xieweiAlex/English_Learning/words/2023/words-Feb.md

+How come you're so **dense** all of a sudden?
+We entered a **dense** forest.
+A **dense** fog lay around.

+"**bungling**" is more specific and typically refers to incompetence in a particular task, while "**bumbling**" is a more general term for awkwardness or clumsiness in various situations.

+In literature, "**foils**" refer to characters who contrast with the **protagonist** in order to highlight their qualities, both good and bad.
+For example, in "Hamlet," Laertes and Fortinbras serve as foils to the main character.
+Thankfully, those plans were **foiled** by an FBI informant.
+Wrap your celery stalks in tin **foil**.

-Simply sending a string or a static identifier like an International Mobile Equipment Identity (IMEI) could be easily stolen or spoofed.
+Simply sending a string or a static identifier like an **International Mobile Equipment Identity** (IMEI) could be easily stolen or **spoofed**.

 I was vaccinated against **tetanus**.
 **wench**